Kreme05/Delivery-Service/README.md

-# CS-115 Programming II - Coursework 2: Delivery Service Program
+# Project Structure: JavaFX Delivery Service Program
-> ⚠️ Academic Integrity Notice
-> The code in this repository is part of my university coursework.
-It is shared for learning and portfolio purposes only.
-Please do not copy or submit this as your own work in any course or assignment.
+- A modular Java project simulating the delivery and routing of perishable and non-perishable items through a network of connected sorting offices.
+It includes data handling, routing rules, file I/O, and receipt generation.

 ## Assignment Structure